-A new adventure is beginning in East Seminole County in Central Florida.
+A new adventure is beginning.
 In recent years there is a restlessness for something different, a new wineskin that can reach people who either are not attracted to a traditional church or have been turned off by it.
 The Abbey Mission is Church Done Different.

 Church is not a place where you go it is who we are.
 The church in the book of Acts was a missional community doing life together with a purpose to see His Kingdom come, His will be done on earth as it is in heaven!